Feb 19, 2020, 15:40 in SU1

 - What problem does attention in NMT address?
 Provide the key idea of the method.
 (1 point)

-- What are the problems of transfer-based MT?
+- What are the three uses of self-attention in the Transformer model?
 (1 point)

 - There will be 3 homework assignments.